vbaconnet-ledger/developer-portal/_docs/transport/choose-the-transport.md

 For the client's side device (Desktop & Mobile), several technologies can be used to communicate with Ledger hardware devices.

 Based on your current service core technology, you could choose different types of integration.
-First of all, it will depend of your current service implementation technology.
+First of all, it will depend on your current service implementation technology.

 ### WebApp
 For a web application three options are possible :